inversion-api/inversion-engine/inversion-demos/README-JdbcNorthwindApiDemoMain.md

 The demo connects to an in memory H2 sql db that gets initialized from scratch each time this demo is run.
-That means you can fully explore modifying operations (PUT,POST,DELETE) and 'break' whatever you want then restart and have a clean demo app again
+That means you can fully explore modifying ops (PUT,POST,DELETE) and 'break' whatever you want then restart and have a clean demo app again

 If you want to explore your own JDBC DB, you can swap the "withDb()" line with the commented